-Every day that I play, I find tables that have about two decent-to-good players, one or two maniacs, and then five or six players who seemingly tries to play to win money, but just can't seem to get the knack of it.
+Every day that I play, I find tables that have about two decent-to-good players, one or two maniacs, and then five or six players who seemingly try to play to win money, but just can't seem to get the knack of it.
 If you're one of these players, perhaps recently started playing poker, or just want to know what the trick to making money off of this game is, then I have a few tips and pointers I want to share.
-My advice is based on my own experience, and is aimed at online play.
-I'm not out to teach you how to play poker, though, but I want to introduce my own perspective on micro limit play, and why it's a gold mine for future earnings.

 If you want to make money off of poker, which you probably do, you may want to start considering yourself a one-man-poker-corporation, with yourself as the investor.
 The idea is that you give your company a sum of money, and your company then tries to increase its own worth by winning at poker.
 If you're successful, your company will reach a point where its income is great enough to give a little something back to its only shareholder.